 An applicant’s priority status may change, for example, through making a Nomination Rights application or as a result of a sibling gaining entry to an ESF school.
-In such cases, the applicant will be placed onto the waiting list in their newly acquired priority group according to the date the priority change occurred.
+In such cases, the applicant will be placed on the waiting list in their newly acquired priority group according to the date the priority change occurred.

 2. When should I submit applications to ESF schools for my children?